nrednav/msgpack_elixir/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/msgpack_elixir.svg)](https://hex.pm/packages/msgpack_elixir)

-A [MessagePack](https://msgpack.org/) serialization library for Elixir.
+An implementation of the [MessagePack](https://msgpack.org/) serialization format for Elixir.

+It provides functions for encoding and decoding Elixir terms and supports the full MessagePack specification, including the Timestamp and custom Extension types.

 ## Features

-- **Full Specification Compliance:** Adheres to the MessagePack specification to ensure compatibility with other MessagePack implementations
+- **Specification Compliance:** Implements the complete MessagePack type system.
-  - Includes support for types such as `Booleans`, `Integers`, `Floats`, `Tuples`, `Lists`, `Maps`, `Strings`, `Binaries`, `Extensions`, and `Timestamps`
-  - Encodes and decodes Elixir's `DateTime` and `NaiveDateTime` structs using the MessagePack `Timestamp` extension
+- **Elixir Struct Support:** Encodes and decodes `DateTime` and `NaiveDateTime` structs via the Timestamp extension type.
-- **Performant Encoding:** Implements efficient encoding for collections and provides a `:string_validation` option to bypass UTF-8 validation in performance-sensitive applications
+- **Configurable Validation:** Provides an option to bypass UTF-8 validation on strings for performance-critical paths.
-- **Exception-raising Variants:** Includes bang (`!`) variants like `encode!/2`
-  and `decode!/2` for contexts where raising an exception is preferred over error tuples
+- **Resource Limiting:** Includes configurable `:max_depth` and `:max_byte_size`
+  limits to mitigate resource exhaustion from malformed or malicious payloads.
-- **Telemetry Integration:** Emits standard `:telemetry` events for all encode and decode operations, allowing for easy integration into monitoring and observability tools
+- **Telemetry Integration:** Emits standard `:telemetry` events for integration with monitoring tools.

 ## Installation